-This document (known as the Superintendent's Compendium, revised summer 2014) provides a clear and concise summary of those things and activities that are and are not permitted at Fort Donelson National Battlefield, Fort Donelson National Cemetery, and Fort Heiman.
+This document (known as the Superintendent's Compendium, revised 2015) provides a clear and concise summary of those things and activities that are and are not permitted at Fort Donelson National Battlefield, Fort Donelson National Cemetery, and Fort Heiman.
 (The document is in a .pdf format.)

 As always, please contact the park with any questions.

 The following categories of basic park regulations answers some of the most common questions posed by visitors toFort Donelson.